Sersi: Black Knight's love and Proctor's evil

-The Avengers were joined by Thena and Sprite, and rushed to the scene, only to be confronted by the Gatherers.
-While his fellow Avengers fought the various Gatherers, the Black Knight approached Proctor himself, only to be defeated by the Proctor and his Ebony Blade.
+The Avengers, joined by Thena and Sprite, rushed to the scene, only to be confronted by the Gatherers.
+While his fellow Avengers fought the various Gatherers, the Black Knight approached Proctor himself, only to be defeated by his Ebony Blade.
 Sersi and the Watcher looked on from the vortex that contained them as Proctor began to 'gather' the Black Knight's essence into himself, preparing to merge with him.
-Quicksilver, Crystal's estranged husband, stopped the villain plan.
+Quicksilver, Crystal's estranged husband, stopped him.
 Approaching Proctor, a freed Sersi used the villain's Ebony Blade to kill him.
-After this, Ute (in his dying breaths) used his powers to undo the damage that had been done to Avengers Mansion, the Brooklyn Bridge, and various other locations, as well as opening a dimensional rift to another reality.
+After this, Ute (in his dying breaths) used his powers to undo the damage that had been done to the Avengers Mansion, the Brooklyn Bridge, and various other locations, as well as opening a dimensional rift to another reality.
 Sersi, fearing that the manipulations of Proctor were irreversible, decided to enter this door between worlds, so that she may be able to live free of his madness.
 With his own mind clear the Black Knight decided to join Sersi in her exile.
 He felt responsible for the suffering Sersi had endured, and he knew that he couldn't remain in the Avengers if it meant interfering with Quicksilver's attempts to reconcile with Crystal.
 The two Avengers entered the dimensional rift, traveling to another universe.

 Lost in the Ultraverse

 The portal brought the duo to the Ultraverse, the home of the ultras (a universe created by Malibu Comics).
-They were separated in the rift, Sersi ended up in Equatorial Africa, while Dane Whitman, found himself in Miami.
+They were separated in the rift: Sersi ended up in Equatorial Africa, while Dane Whitman found himself in Miami.
 In the Ultraverse, Sersi was possessed by the spirit of one of the Infinity Gems, the Ego gem.

-The Ego gem had been separated from the others many times, and now intended to use Sersi to be reunited with the others. (the gems had also been transported to the Ultraverse, for the actions of the Ultra supervillain Rune).
+The Ego gem had been separated from the other gems many times, and now intended to be reunited with them by using Sersi (the gems had also been transported to the Ultraverse by the Ultra supervillain Rune).
 Sersi's will proved too strong for the Gem, and her bond with the Black Knight caused her to seek him out.
-The Ego Gem, gave her one day to make peace with her past.
+The Ego Gem gave her one day to make peace with her past.

-The Black Knight meanwhile, had found the local Ultraforce, the mightiest heroes of the Ultraverse, like Hardcase, Prime, and Topaz.
+The Black Knight meanwhile had found the local Ultraforce, the mightiest heroes of the Ultraverse, which included Hardcase, Prime, and Topaz.
 Learning of Loki's control of the Infinity Gems, the Knight attempted to contact the Avengers, but was foiled when Sersi showed up.
 Sersi intermediately fought with Topaz, an amazonian queen of Gwendor.
-The intervention of the Black Knight ended the battle.
+Black Knight intervened and ended the battle.
 The Ego Gem, realizing that it could use the Ultraforce to reunite with its 'brothers', forced Sersi to send them after the six other Gems.
 The Black Knight and Ultraforce failed to wrest the Gems from Loki's control.
 Sersi used her remaining free will to return them to their base.